prayagnshah/Sound-Extraction/src/README.md

     -lon LONGITUDE, --longitude LONGITUDE
                             Longitude of the site
     -start START_DATE, --start_date START_DATE
-                            Start date of the sampling period
+                            Start date of the sampling period.
+The format should be YYYY-MM-DD.
     -end END_DATE, --end_date END_DATE
-                            End date of the sampling period
+                            End date of the sampling period.
+The format should be YYYY-MM-DD.
     -t TIMEZONE, --timezone TIMEZONE
                             Timezone of the site you want to sample -sample SAMPLE_SIZE, --sample_size SAMPLE_SIZE